 Antenatal assessment at booking

 This assessment will be carried out in early pregnancy at your first booking visit and is based on a scoring system developed by RCOG.
 If your score is 3 or more, you will require thromboprophylaxis - a preventative medicine with an anticoagulant (anti-clotting) medicine called a low-molecular weight heparin e.g. dalteparin (Fragmin®).
+This is administered by a small injection in to your abdomen (tummy).

 Antenatal assessment during any inpatient admission